aditya-r-m/notebook/README.md

 | e | VIM | Move to word end |
 | [0-9]+ | VIM | Repeat the VIM command that follows |

-The convenience function `save(personal_access_token)` is available in browser console to directly commit changes to the notebook pages repository on github.
+The convenience function `save(personal_access_token, targetBranch?)` is available in browser console to directly commit changes to the notebook pages repository on github.